benhodgson87/pupular/README.md

 SACHEL,M,2007,Shih Tzu,10016,10/19/2023,12/28/2025,2023
 ```

-This data is processed via a Node script.

-The processing logic and input/outputs for this [can be found in the lib folder](./lib/data/).
+This data is processed via a Node script, and the processing logic and input/outputs for this [can be found in the lib folder](./lib/data/).
 Don't use it to cheat!

 | Filtering data                                                | Reducing data                                               |
 | ------------------------------------------------------------- | ----------------------------------------------------------- |